 Based on both my experience and talking to other parents about cry-it-out, here is how long you may need to let your 1-year-old cry it out (also called extinction sleep training).

 Most children will cry for 1-2 hours that first night of dedicated CIO sleep training.
 Extinction sleep training should be completed within 3 to 7 days.

 Usually, the first night is the worst.
-Subsequent nights the crying will shorten significantly until it goes away or is just some mild whimpering.
+On subsequent nights the crying will shorten significantly until it goes away or is just some mild whimpering.
 However, in some instances (like our own), some 1-year-olds will cry more like this:

 - Night one: crying for 1-2 hours